toasty-ghost/crosslite_manual/docs/Introduction/1_1_what_is_crosslite.md

 	- Evaluate the significant perceptual room acoustic parameters using ISO standard methods
 - and many more!

-The `index.md` in the `/docs` folder is the homepage you see here.

-- Simple unordered list
-	- Nested item
-		- Nested again
-	- 2nd layer
-- Another item

 Developed for Windows® operating system by the experienced Brazilian engineer Francisco Nunes Monteiro, CrossLite+ is a fast and accurate decision making tool, which frees the operator from reliance on continuous output of measurement signals through loudspeakers or devices.